Dr. Gregory Connor Discusses the Role of a Radiologist in the Medical Arena

-Anchor: So, we’re talking about radiology and radiologists and that’s a terms we’ve all really heard a lot but radiologist really do?
+Anchor: So, we’re talking about radiology and radiologists and that’s a term we’ve all really heard a lot but what do radiologists really do?

 Doctor: A Radiologist is a medical doctor who has gone through four years of medical school.
 Once they get their medical degree in medical school, they then go on to do internships, residencies, usually fellowship – many additional years of training to become experts in medical imaging to diagnose disease and injuries.
 So, Radiologists are thought of as a doctor’s doctor because usually we are the doctor that your primary care doctor might turn to for assistance.

 Doctor: As a consultant for assistance to try and get to the bottom of what’s going on with the help of the many medical imaging studies that we perform.

 Anchor: Right, and what are some of the different imaging studies.
 I know like CT’s scans, and right.